StefanoAllesina/Fundamentals_Bio_Data_Analysis/docs/lectures/time_series.md

     # 1958 25.912 26.619
     # 1959 26.992 27.897

-This reads in a data set of number of births per month in New York City from 1946 to 1958 (it's not clear what the units are - mabe thousands of births?)
+This reads in a data set of number of births per month in New York City from 1946 to 1958 (it’s not clear what the units are - mabe thousands of births?)
 To create the time series, we had to give the function the `frequency`, or the number of time points in a year, and the starting value as a vector assigned to `start=c(1946, 1)`, the first element is the year and the second the month.

 Here are two different time series, of diabetic drug sales in Australia (in millions of AUS dollaors), also with monthly frequency, and of Boston marathon winning times, with yearly frequency:

 ``` r
 a10